MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/use-group-policy.md

 ### Allow OneDrive to disable Windows permission inheritance in folders synced read-only
 <a name="PermitDisablePermissionInheritance"> </a>

-This setting lets the OneDrive sync client remove all inherited permissions within read-only folders syncing on a user's PC.
-This will improve the performance of the sync client when syncing folders that the user has read-only permission to.
+This setting lets the OneDrive sync app remove all inherited permissions within read-only folders syncing on a user's PC.
+This will improve the performance of the sync app when syncing folders that the user has read-only permission to.

 Enabling this setting for a user will not change their permissions to view or edit content in SharePoint.